-8.6 Audit storage (FAU_SAS.1)
+6.8 Audit storage (FAU_SAS.1)

-In Admin configuration, the TOE provides commands to store data and/or prepersonalisation data and/or supplements of the ES in the NVM.
+In User configuration, the TOE provides commands to store data and/or pre-personalisation data and/or supplements of the ES in the NVM.
 These commands are only available to authorized processes, and only until phase 6.

-8.7 Resistance to physical attack (FPT_PHP.3)
+6.9 Resistance to physical attack (FPT_PHP.3)

-- The TSF ensures resistance to physical tampering, thanks to the following features: - The TOE implements counter-measures that reduce the exploitability of physical probing. - The TOE is physically protected by an active shield that commands an automatic reaction on die integrity violation detection.
+289 The TSF ensures resistance to physical tampering, thanks to the following features:

+- The TOE implements a set of countermeasures that reduce the exploitability of physical probing. - The TOE is physically protected by active shields that command an automatic reaction on die integrity violation detection.

-8.8 Basic internal transfer protection (FDP_ITT.1), Basic internal TSF data transfer protection (FPT_ITT.1) & Subset information flow control (FDP_IFC.1)
+6.10 Basic internal transfer protection (FDP_ITT.1), Basic internal TSF data transfer protection (FPT_ITT.1) & Subset information flow control (FDP_IFC.1)

-- The TSF prevents the disclosure of internal and user data thanks to:
+The TSF prevents the disclosure of internal and user data thanks to:

 - Memories scrambling and encryption,

-- Bus encryption,
+- · Bus encryption,

+- RAM content destruction and register cleaning upon reset,

+- Clocks jittering,

-- Mechanisms for operation execution concealment,
+- Mechanisms for operation execution concealment.

-- etc..

-8.9 Random number generation (FCS_RNG.1)
+6.11 Random number generation (FCS_RNG.1)